 Tax free savings accounts (TFSAs) are a great initiative from government to encourage savings in South Africa.
-In a recent article, Jaco van Tonder1, Advisor Services Director at Investec Asset Management, discussed how to maximise the value of the TFSA tax benefits, which are well documented.
-You pay no tax on dividends and interest received and no tax on capital growth.
-As a result you benefit from increased compounding of returns.
-In his article Jaco projects a TFSA’s fund values based on a number of assumptions, and illustrates that after 20 years, TFSA investors realise an additional 20% return as a result of these tax benefits.
+Jaco van Tonder,1 Advisor Services Director at Investec Asset Management, has previously discussed how to maximise the value of the TFSA tax benefits, which are well documented.
+You pay no tax on dividends and interest received, and no tax on capital growth.
+As a result, you benefit from increased compounding of returns.
+Jaco’s article shows that after 20 years, TFSA investors realise an additional 20% return due to these tax benefits.
 But little has been said about the potential retirement and estate planning tax benefits.

 The first choices

-Anyone retiring from a provident, pension, provident preservation, pension preservation or retirement annuity fund can elect to have all or a portion of their retirement benefits paid out as a cash lump sum.
+Anyone retiring from a provident, pension, provident preservation, pension preservation or retirement annuity fund needs to decide what portion of their retirement benefits they would like paid out as a cash lump sum.

 - Provident and provident preservation fund members can currently2 elect to have their entire retirement benefits paid out as a cash lump sum.